Capacity Lower Bounds via Productization: Productization of Real Stable Polynomials

-The perturbation argument at the end of the above proof can also be replaced by a different argument which uses the fact that $r \mapsto \left.\nabla p(r \cdot x)\right|_{x=\mathbf{1}}$ maps the strict positive orthant to the relative interior of the Newton polytope of $p$.
-With this, we can choose $p_j \in \HStab_n(\alpha^j)$ for $\alpha^j$ rational by choosing particular values of $r^j$ which limit to $\mathbf{1}$.
+The perturbation argument at the end of the proof of Theorem \ref{thm:hstab-prod} can also be replaced by a different argument which uses the fact that $r \mapsto \left.\nabla p(r \cdot x)\right|_{x=\mathbf{1}}$ maps the strict positive orthant to the relative interior of the Newton polytope of $p$.
+With this, we can choose $p_j \in \R_+^d[x_1,\ldots,x_n]$ such that $p(\mathbf{1}) = 1$ and $\nabla p(\mathbf{1}) = \alpha^j$ for $\alpha^j$ rational by choosing particular values of $r^j$ which limit to $\mathbf{1}$.
 As a note, both arguments work for both log-concave and strongly log-concave polynomials (topological properties of the set of strongly log-concave polynomials follow from results of \cite{branden2019lorentzian}).

 We now prove the capacity bound for real stable polynomials.
 Recall the definition of $L_n(\alpha)$ given in Section \ref{sec:cap-bound-prod}.

 \begin{corollary} For $p \in \HStab_n(\alpha)$, we have